julia-users-zurich/julia-users-zurich.github.io/index.md

-# Julia Users Group Zurich

-## Welcome to the Julia User Group Zurich
+# Welcome to the Julia User Group Zurich

 We meet regularly to discuss coding in Julia or just hang out.